nithya-kumar/CSC510_F17_Project/DESIGN.md

 The second use case is for the admin i.e. the team lead to create and assign tasks to the different team members.
 The admin will be responsible for deciding and uploading the concrete deliverables for each sprint cycle as well as deciding the sprint time.
 1 Preconditions
-  The admin is the only person who can directly assign and configure the bot The admin should have a GitHub and slack account as well 2 Main Flow
+  The admin is the only person who can directly assign and configure the bot The admin should have a GitHub and Slack account as well 2 Main Flow
   Instead of the admin sending out separate emails to each person with their tasks, they will just need to upload the task assignment to the bot [S1] and the bot will take care of notifying the team members of their tasks [S2].
 The different tasks will be assigned to the team members according to what the admin has sent to the bot.
 3 Sub Flows